randomwithnoname/security-advice/avoid/hotspots.md

 Using a separate hotspot device WiFi allows your location to be tracked by more parties via MAC address or SSID, while not solving the original problem.

-You still have to trust that airplane mode works in your phone regardless, so how exactly does this achieve beyond trusting a provably less secure device, and how does it improve privacy?
+You still have to trust that airplane mode works in your phone regardless, so what exactly does this achieve beyond trusting a provably less secure device, and how does it improve privacy?

 $100 to someone who can [tell me](https://github.com/randomwithnoname/security-advice/issues)..